macrametv/www.macrame.tv/_posts/2022-10-18-guille-daldovo-•-motion-graphics.md

     ![](/assets/img/uploads/nevada-mtk.gif)
   section4: >-
+    > "When you work with people you admire, **you're motivated to thrive**"

+    >

+    > * On Collaboration

-    **Because finding inspiration is not easy. **But it is not hard either for a person who is used to looking for new pathways all the time.
+    **Because finding inspiration is not easy.** But it is not hard either for a person who is used to looking for new pathways all the time.

     **And that's what led to his freelance life.** A life full of opportunities, and risks, of course.
 But a life full of freedom.
 Freedom to do, to try, to move around.
 And that's what Guille's career is all about.
 Freedom.
 Movement.
 Taking risks.
 And that's why a freelance life suits him so well.
 A freelance life that lets him collaborate with friends on different projects.
 Inspiring them and also being inspired by them.
 Like both times he worked with Francisco Miranda.